ali-baneshi/phca-v3/README.md

    benchmark: a 10×10 grid, and a direct comparison against a simple greedy baseline with the same information access as PHCA.
-The result: **the prediction-scored path did not merely underperform, it collapsed** — 0.03% goal-reaching rate at 10×10 (worse than a random agent), versus 26.8% for the pure geometric planner on the same grid.
+The result: **the prediction-scored path did not merely underperform, it collapsed** — 0.03% goal-reaching rate at 10×10 (worse than a random agent), versus 26.8% for the pure geometric planner on the same grid and scenario.
+This is not the whole picture, however — pure geometry does not pass every scale and scenario either; see "Current default performance" below for the complete, more mixed set of measured results.

 The response, as of 2026-07-12, was to **make pure geometric action selection the default again** for discrete environments (`InterventionConfig.disable_blended_scorer =